Key Community-Based Rehabilitation Programme

 Probation Conditions

-The probationer is expected to comply with certain conditions stipulated by the Court, such as:
+The probationer is also expected to comply with conditions ordered by the Court, such as:

 Breach of Probation Conditions

-- The Court could either give a warning, amend the Probation Order or revoke the Probation Order and sentence the probationer for the offence for which he/she was placed on probation.
+• The Court may warn the probationer, amend or revoke the Probation Order.
+If the Order is revoked, the Court can sentence the probationer for the offence for which he/she was placed on probation.

 View annual reports of the Probation and Community Rehabilitation Service here